 Comprehending this worldly nature as a mirage.
-Life is not only fragile, it is insubstantial–even illusory.
-The right attitude toward the world and its nature, as well as the “earthly” parts of our own being, is absolutely necessary for us, and a simplistic view will not suffice–it will get us into major difficulties.
+Life is not only fragile, it is insubstantial, even illusory.
+The right attitude toward the world and its nature, as well as the earthly aspects of our own being, is absolutely necessary for us, and a simplistic view will not suffice–it will get us into major difficulties.

 In India we find two conflicting statements: 1) the world is real; 2) the world is unreal.
-And so the wrangle goes on, and those of us coming from “outside” are supposed to choose which we think is right.
+And so the wrangle goes on, and we are supposed to choose which we think is right.
 I can help you on this.
 They are both wrong and they are both right.

 By studying our experience of motion pictures (and now television) we can get some idea of the unreality of “reality,” understanding that even an illusion is real.
 Reality is unreal and unreality is real!
 No ancient sage of India ever demonstrated this as clearly as Edison’s Wonder.

-Our cooperation/creation of illusion is also shown by motion pictures.
+Our cooperation with and creation of illusion is also shown by motion pictures.
 We know it is all illusion, yet we react as though we were witnessing something real.
 We respond with a range of emotions, liking and disliking characters and situations that are nothing but light patterns on a screen.
 (And how profound is the insight that the relationship between picture and screen perfectly mirrors Purusha and Prakriti, samsara and the atman, matter and consciousness.)
 Even stranger, no matter how many times we see a movie, we still react to it.
-Although we know exactly what the outcome will be, we find ourselves involuntarily feeling tense, even anxious, about “what may happen.”
-We laugh as much at a comic situation as we did the first time–maybe even more– and even jump at a no-longer-unexpected development.
+Although we know exactly what the outcome will be, we find ourselves involuntarily feeling tense, even anxious, about what may happen.
+We laugh as much at a comic situation as we did the first time–maybe even more–and even jump at a no-longer-unexpected development.
 Why?
 Because it is the nature of the mind to fool and be fooled.
-We truly are Dwellers In The Mirage–and voluntarily.
+We truly are Dwellers In The Mirage, and voluntarily so.
 So we not only come to realize that the world is ultimately a mirage, so is the mind that perceives it.
 The capacity of the mind to create a world in dream drives the point even deeper home.
 A dream is totally unreal and yet is real at the same time.

 Having broken the flower-arrows of Mara.
 Cosmic Delusion hooks us like the gullible fish takes the tasty bait unaware of the horrible steel beneath.
 If you have ever seen a fish that has not just been hooked in the mouth but has completely swallowed the hook then you have some idea of the consequences of being struck by the flower-arrows of Mara.
 How we like being hit!
-Poor fools.
-As the Gita points out, we live “desiring desires” (Bhagavad Gita 18:24), or as Swami Prabhavananda put it: “under the whip of lust and the will of the ego.”
-“The man who stirs up his own lusts can never know peace” (Bhagavad Gita 2:70), yet we keep right on.
+Poor fools, we just keep right on, “desiring desires.”
 In India they cite the example of camels that keep chewing on thorns however much their mouths are pierced and bleeding.
-But “He knows peace who has forgotten desire.
-He lives without craving: free from ego, free from pride” (Bhagavad Gita 2:71).
+But “He who abandons all desires attains peace, acts free from longing, indifferent to possessions and free from egotism” (Bhagavad Gita 2:71).

 Buddha does not speak of someone who has learned to evade the flower-arrows or who has become impervious to them.
 Rather he speaks of those who have broken the arrows.
-That is, he has rendered them not just ineffectual but, practically speaking, non-existent.
+That is, they have rendered them ineffectual and, practically speaking, non-existent.
 He has destroyed them.
-For “when a man enters Reality, he leaves his desires behind him” (Bhagavad Gita 2:59).
+“Sense-objects turn away from the abstinent, yet the taste for them remains.
+But the taste also turns away from him who has seen the Supreme” (Bhagavad Gita 2:59).
 Thus–and only thus–he has gone beyond the realm of death.
 He has gone “where the King of Death [Yama] cannot see,” as Thanissaro Bhikkhu translates it.